 Currently, we meet at 8:30 AM & 10 AM family worship service.
 However, we encourage people to arrive 20 minutes early.

 Is there a certain door to enter?

 There are 3 main entrances (west, north, east) to the main building.
-However, right now we ask that everyone enter the building through the north entrance.
+You are welcome to enter through any of these entrances & we'll be ready to greet you!

 What’s available for kids on Sunday mornings?

 At this time, we offer Preschool (Nursery, 2-Year-Olds, Pre-K) during the 10:30 AM service.
 We encourage families of school age children to check their child in and then bring their child to the worship service with them.
 After singing they will be dismissed to their class.
 In the Checkpoint, there are some children's bulletins & note-taking guides for kids available.

 What happens during a worship service?

 First off, all of our worship services have the same songs and sermons.
 We typically start our services with a few announcements of upcoming events followed by a Scripture reading that calls us to worship.
 Then we sing songs that point us to the truth of the gospel, teach sound doctrine, and remind us of the work of Christ.
 We typically sing 4-5 songs during this time.

 After we finish singing, we then have the reading of the Bible passage that will be preached that morning.
 Upon finishing the reading of the passage, the preacher will say, “This is God’s Word”, and the congregation responds, “Amen & amen.”
 This is in line with Nehemiah 8 as Ezra completes the reading of the Scriptures & the people respond in Nehemiah 8:6, “Amen, Amen!” to the reading.